AionNext/BizCod/Programming Guide/Data.md

 (MEP: How about including both with a message indicating the conflict?
 Maybe also the source(s) of the data element  - sometimes it can be hard to figure out where all the data elements are coming from when you need to make a change to one of them.
 Maybe an option to expand or contract the definition as needed to local only or inherited)

+(MS: this is what application analytics will report when the app is procesed by the compiler)

 ```js
 define
 model SavingsAccount inherits from Account, InterestAccount